Sarasota Opera announces 2019-20 Season casting

 Marco Nisticò will be making his mainstage directing debut.
 Returning maestro John F. Spencer IV will conduct.

-The final opera of the Winter Festival will be a new production of “La Wally” by Alfredo Catalani, a work not seen in the U.S. for over 30 years.
+The final opera of the Winter Festival will be a new production of “La Wally” by Alfredo Catalani, a work not seen in the United States for more than 30 years.

 Italian soprano Teresa Romano will make her Sarasota Opera debut singing the title role.
 She has performed at La Scala in Milan, La Fenice in Venice and numerous venues across Europe.
 Her suitor, Gellner, will be played by returning baritone Sean Anderson.
 The huntsman, Hagenbach, Wally’s love interest, will be played by tenor Rafael Davila.